The NIEHS Exposure Science and the Exposome Webinar Series

 The NIEHS Strategic Plan places a significant emphasis on transforming exposure science through the development of new approaches to exposure assessment, the definition and dissemination of the exposome concept, and the development and demonstration of the exposome as a tool for both epidemiological and mechanistic research.
 In order to achieve this goal, NIEHS launched the Exposure Science and the Exposome Webinar Series on April 4, 2014 to foster discussions on international efforts in advancing exposure science and the exposome concept as well as challenges and opportunities in incorporating this concept in environmental health research.

 The complexity and dynamic nature of environmental pollution creates many challenges for health investigators seeking to illuminate health effects involving exposure to complex environmental mixtures.
 Identifying relevant mixtures, defining which are most important, and estimating health effects are some of the various challenges presented by this area of research.
-This talk will introduce the 'environmental mixtures problem' and then describe an approach that was found useful for research in this area -- the self-organizing map (SOM).
-This will entail a description of the SOM algorithm and its application to develop 'mixture' classification systems that can support research involving complex environmental mixtures.
-Application of the SOM will be illustrated using a variety of environmental data sets -- highlighting both benefits and limitations.
-Finally, this talk will demonstrate how to use SOM results epidemiologically in the context of an acute health effects study of air pollution.
-At the end of this talk viewers will have a better appreciation of the challenges presented by complex environmental data and become aware of an appealing tool to add into their 'mixtures' toolkit.
+This talk introduced the 'environmental mixtures problem' and then described an approach that was found useful for research in this area -- the self-organizing map (SOM).
+This entailed a description of the SOM algorithm and its application to develop 'mixture' classification systems that can support research involving complex environmental mixtures.
+Application of the SOM was illustrated using a variety of environmental data sets -- highlighting both benefits and limitations.
+Finally, this talk demonstrated how to use SOM results epidemiologically in the context of an acute health effects study of air pollution.
+At the end of this talk viewers had a better appreciation of the challenges presented by complex environmental data and became aware of an appealing tool to add into their 'mixtures' toolkit.